BestPickZone

 Skip this if: Skip this if you're not interested in early retirement or financial independence — this book's framework is most relevant for readers pursuing FIRE.

-What is the best book about building wealth?
+What is the best money book if I am starting from zero?